rust-lang/book/nostarch/chapter08.md

 program.

-When the `get` method is passed an index that is outside the array, it will return `None` without causing a `panic!` call.
+When the `get` method is passed an index that is outside the array, it will return `None` without panicking.
 You would use this if accessing an element beyond the range of the vector will happen occasionally under normal circumstances.
 Your code can then have logic to handle having either `Some(&element)` or `None`, as we discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally